mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto.md

 source bin/activate
 # paste the export line from above, you should have found at least
 # a promote taskid.
-#   export DECISION_TASK_ID=...
 #   export PROMOTE_TASK_ID=...
 ACTION_FLAVOR=push_firefox  # For devedition, use push_devedition
 python tools/buildfarm/release/trigger_action.py \
     ${PROMOTE_TASK_ID+--action-task-id ${PROMOTE_TASK_ID}} \
     --release-runner-config /builds/releaserunner3/release-runner.yml \
     --action-flavor ${ACTION_FLAVOR}
-# Unset ACTION_FLAVOR to minimize the possibility of rerunning with different graph ids
+# Unset env vars to minimize the possibility of rerunning with different graph ids
 unset ACTION_FLAVOR
-# Unset the other variables as well
-unset DECISION_TASK_ID
 unset PROMOTE_TASK_ID
-unset PUSH_TASK_ID
 # This will output the task definition and ask if you want to proceed.
 ```
   * The `taskId` of the action task will be the `taskGroupId` of the next graph.